techguytechtips/VTP-Transfer-Protocol/README.md

-VTP Transfer Protocol is a program transfer files between a client and server
+VTP Transfer Protocol is a program to transfer files between a client and server